grpc/proposal/A101-SNI-setting-and-SNI-SAN-validation.md

 [`match_subject_alt_names`][match_subject_alt_names] in `CertificateValidationContext`.
 If `auto_sni_san_validation` is set in the [UpstreamTlsContext][UTC], matching will be performed against the SNI that was used by the client, and this validation will replace the [`match_subject_alt_names`][match_subject_alt_names] if set.
+The value of the `auto_sni_san_validation` field and the SNI used by the client will need to be propagated to the certificate verifying mechanism that is used based on the settings in the `CertificateProvider` when using `XdsChannelCredentials` for the transport.

+#### Language specific example
-This verification occurs in the TrustManager created by the `CertificateProvider` using the cert store indicated by `CertificateValidationContext` in `UpstreamTlsContext` which is either a managed cert store or the system root cert store.
+For example in Java the SAN SNI validation verification occurs in the TrustManager created by the `CertProviderClientSslContextProvider` using the cert store indicated by `CertificateValidationContext` in `UpstreamTlsContext` which is either a managed cert store or the system root cert store.

-#### (Java language specific) Caching for the SslContext
+gRPC Java also has a Caching for the SslContext.
 The `SslContextProviderSupplier` (named so because it supplies both client and server SslContext providers) creates a provider for the client `SslContext` and today maintains a cache of `UpstreamTlsContext` to the client `SslContext` provider instances.
 For the SNI requirement, the `TrustManager` in the `SslContext` needs to be aware of the SNI to validate the SAN against, so a different `TrustManager` instance needs